Skip to main content

 Example:

 Source (EN): "Click Save to confirm your changes and exit."
 Translation (FR): "Cliquez sur Enregistrer pour confirmer vos modifications."
-Error: "and exit" was omitted Severity: Minor (if UI still functions) or Major (if critical instruction)
+Error: "and exit" was omitted Severity: Minor (if UI still works) or Major (if it's a critical instruction)

 1.3 Addition

-The translation includes content not present in the source.
+The translation includes content that isn't in the source.

 Example: